-As the world reopens, customers are shedding their well-worn sweatpants, donning a face mask and emerging from their isolation cocoons to tackle the second (hopefully easier!) half of 2020.
-As their needs evolve, what trends do retailers need to offer moving forward?
+From further lockdowns to political unrest, this year has been just as chaotic as its predecessor.
+With more adults fully vaccinated and the world reopening, customers are shedding their well-worn sweatpants, donning a face mask and emerging from their isolation cocoons to tackle the second (hopefully easier!) half of 2021.

 The decisions retailers make during this time will be crucial to their survival in the new era of retail.
 Find out how you can use EDITED to back up your strategy with the power of market intelligence.

 The overarching theme - Hot Vax Summer

 Approximately 50% of US adults are now fully vaccinated, while 70% in the UK have received their first dose.
 Following a year of restrictions, consumers are gearing up for the return of dating, socializing and large-scale events, ushering in the term Hot Vax Summer.
 There’s opportunity for retailers to maximize exposure for the outdoors, partywear, festival edits and sexual wellness.
 Businesses that have successfully pivoted to provide customers with products to complement their newfound freedom are reaping the rewards, where Revolve reported record profits in the first quarter of the year as demand for going out clothing has soared in the US.

 Got EDITED access?
 Read more about harnessing the Hot Vax Summer here.